-No. Assessment question Sub-questions for assessment Scores Section Applica Form C 2 F Partnership relevan ce 0-1-2-3-4- 5/ponder 6 C2.1 is the partnership composition The project involves the relevant actors needed to address the territorial challenge/joint asset and the objectives specified.
-C.3 B.1.6 and relevani propose relevant for the proposed project?
-With respect to the project's objectives, the project partnership: is balanced with respect to the territory consists of partners that complement each other.
-C.3
+No. Assessment question Sub-questions for assessment Scores Section Applica Form C 2 F Partnership relevan ce 0-1-2-3-4- 5/ponder 6 C2.1 C2.1 To what extent is the partnership composition The project involves the relevant actors needed to address the territorial challenge/joint asset and the objectives specified.
+C.3 B.1.6 and relevant for the proposed project?
+With respect to the project's objectives, the project partnership: is balanced with respect to the territory consists of partners that complement each other. - C.3